parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/ualab03.png
       :align: left

-3. verify modules are loaded into nginx with the below command.
+3. verify modules are loaded into nginx with the below command (Use Ctrl/Shift+V to paste again)

    .. code:: shell